PowBambi/MackSkypeLog/README.md

 # HEY THERE
-It's nothing, really.
-Only 51,948 lines.

-In the code world, that would be the code behind something like a flash game.
-But in my world, that's 479 days worth of messages.
+2 People,
+51,948 Lines,
+479 Days worth of messages,
+And a whole lot of spam.